python/cpython/Doc/tutorial/controlflow.rst

 More Control Flow Tools
 ***********************

-Besides the :keyword:`while` statement just introduced, Python uses a few more that will be introduced in this chapter.
+As well as the :keyword:`while` statement just introduced, Python uses a few more that will we will encounter in this chapter.

 .. _tut-if: